-Do I need a Pet Health Certificate to Fly with my Pet?
+Do I need an Animal Health Certificate to Fly with my Pet?

 Yes, Pet Health Certificate requirements are set by the destination country and airline to fly with Pets.
-Requirements: Vaccinations, Rabies & Titer test, Microchip, Medications, Parasite Treatments, Age and Breed.
-Pet Health Certificates often are issued 10-14 days prior to entry and must be endorsed by the USDA and APHIS through your Veterinarian.
+Requirements: Vaccinations, Rabies & Titer test, Microchip, Medications, Parasite Treatments, Age, and Breed.
+Pet Health Certificates often are issued 10-14 days before entry and must be endorsed by the USDA and APHIS through your Veterinarian.

-How Much Do Pet Health Certificates Cost?– in 2022
+How Much Does an Animal Health Certificates Cost in 2022?

 The Cost of a Pet Health Certificate is between $30 and $400 depending on location and number of certificates.
 You can have up to 5 animals on your Certificate and you may need multiple certificates even if you are transiting through countries.

 See all our information on Cost from Actual Travelers here: Cost of Pet Health Certificates for Travel—Prices from Actual Travelers

 TIP: Ask your Veterinarian not to require a signature on the Overnight return envelope for delivery—just in case you miss the delivery man.